cocmd/website/docs/configuration/basics.md

 ### The `config` directory

-The `config` directory defines _HOW_ Espanso should perform its expansions and behave.
+The `config` directory defines _HOW_ Cocmd should perform its expansions and behave.
-By changing the YAML files contained in this folder, you can tune all the Espanso's options, such as expansion speed, UI shortcuts and many other settings.
+By changing the YAML files contained in this folder, you can tune all the Cocmd's options, such as expansion speed, UI shortcuts and many other settings.

 You can think of these YAML files as _profiles_.
 Each of these files defines